Weapons launched by the United States can take out one of its own derelict satellites -- or target those of a rival.

-The militarization of space started long ago, but true weaponization has yet to begin in earnest, at least publicly.
+The militarization of space started long ago, but the true weaponization of space has yet to begin in earnest, at least publicly.
 Modern militaries depend on satellites for a number of vital functions.
 Orbital platforms act as a force multiplier for terrestrial operations and enable thermal image acquisition, weapons targeting through GPS and worldwide communications.
-Though space weapons have not yet been effectively deployed, the threat that they could be — and the widespread use of non-weaponized satellites for military purposes — has led countries to rush to create anti-satellite weapon technology as a deterrent.
+Though space weapons have not yet been effectively deployed, the threat that they could be -- and the widespread use of non-weaponized satellites for military purposes -- has led countries to rush to create anti-satellite weapon technology as a deterrent.
 The problem is that this anti-satellite technology (widely referred to by the acronym ASAT) can also be used to target any satellites in orbit, particularly those used by the United States and its allies.
-The deployment of ASATs, though, comes at a price: The more anti-satellite weapons are used, the more debris from destroyed satellites is created as a result.
-This debris is continually and indiscriminately harmful to commercial and military satellites alike, and the situation is only getting worse.
+The deployment of ASATs, though, comes at a price: The more anti-satellite weapons are used, the more debris from destroyed satellites...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.